Online Master of Science in Computer Science Program

 Prepare for your professional pivot

 For technical professionals interested in changing industries, the online master’s in computer science can equip you with the tools to pivot.
-If you have a STEM bachelor’s degree and are curious about computer science, our online MSCS program will prepare you with the depth of technical know-how and industry connections you need to succeed in your next role.
+If you have a STEM bachelor’s degree and are curious about computer science, our Online MSCS program will prepare you with the depth of technical know-how and industry connections you need to succeed in your next role.

 Advance in your industry

-*U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, 2022
+*U.S. Bureau of Labor Statistics, 2022

 Find your specialty